lmihailovic/lukam.xyz/content/about/index.md

 Besides my love for software and computers, I'm also passionate about films, writing, music and powerlifting.
 (I also enjoy a little trolling)

-***"An idiot admires complexity, a genius admires simplicity"*** -Terry Davis, Creator of TempleOS, and perhaps the smartest programmer who ever lived
+***"An idiot admires complexity, a genius admires simplicity"***
+&mdash;Terry Davis, Creator of TempleOS, and perhaps the smartest programmer who ever lived

 ## Certificates